theduckcompany/duckcloud/README.md

 </div>

+> [!WARNING]
+> This project is in its alpha stage.
+Things are moving fast and some occasional breaking changes could appears.

 ## Who's it for?

 This project aims to propose an easy solution for the families who want to keep their data safe at home away form TheBigCorps.
 It want to be as simple